n3dst4/fizzbuzz-cli/README.markdown

 ## Usage

 First, make sure you have [NodeJS](https://nodejs.org/en/) installed.
-Installing NodeJS will also install **npm**, the NodeJs Package Manager, on your system.
+Installing NodeJS will also install **npm**, the NodeJS Package Manager, on your system.

 This program is installed with `npm install` command: